 Open Aneurysm Repair

-This is the standard approach to repairing aneurysms and requires a long incision.
-During an open repair, our surgeon removes the weakened part of the aorta and sews an artificial tube-shaped artificial graft into place to allow proper blood flow.
-Depending on the case, patients typically spend a few days in the hospital and fully recover within six weeks to three months.
+With an open aneurysm repair, or standard repair, an incision is made near the aortic aneurysm to provide direct sight of the aneurysm during the procedure.
+During an open repair, our surgeons replace the weakened part of the aorta and sew an artificial tube-shaped graft into place to allow proper blood flow.
+Depending on the case, patients typically spend 5-7 days in the hospital and fully recover within six weeks to three months.

 If your aneurysm ruptures, or breaks open, it can cause life-threatening bleeding inside your body.
 If your aneurysm is small, or slow-growing, your health care provider may suggest watching it closely without treatment at first.
 If the aneurysm reaches a certain size, however, the risk it will rupture increases.
 You may need to have it repaired.